S3nouy/BFBC2-Network-Overlay/README.md

 -Senouy
 # Overview
 This custom made Ping Overlay is a Python script designed to provide real-time ping statistics for Battlefield: Bad Company 2 game servers.
 It uses the Tkinter library to create a simple graphical user interface (GUI) overlay that displays ping information for a selected game server.
 The overlay updates the ping information at regular intervals (faster that default ingame one), allowing you to monitor the stability of your connection to the chosen server.

+`For Downloading you can find the linux binary in the Releases`
 # How does it all work
 ![edited diagram](https://github.com/S3nouy/BFBC2-Ping-Overlay/assets/77050462/41d2692e-f78a-4050-a58c-0b7cc02b4f7a)